Edwina Kennedy: Amateur career

 During the 1970s and 1980s, Kennedy won multiple amateur golf championships throughout Australia.
 Some of her Australian championship titles during this time period include back to back wins at the Australian Girls' Amateur from 1976 to 1979 and the Australian Women's Amateur in 1986.
 While competing in golf, Kennedy worked in industrial relations after completing her university degree.
 In specific parts of Australia, Kennedy first won the New South Wales Women's Amateur Championship in 1979 before adding back to back NSW wins from 1984 to 1986.

 Outside of Australia, Kennedy, on her 19 years birthday, became the first golfer from Australia to win the British Ladies Amateur in 1978.

 Years later, Kennedy won the 1980 Canadian Women's Amateur.
 Kennedy competed at the 1981 U.S. Women's Open and finished the event in a tie for 56th place.
 In New Zealand, Kennedy won multiple events in 1985 including the amateur championship.

-At team events, Kennedy was a member of the Australian golf team that won the Tasman Cup five times between 1977 to 1989.
+At team events, Kennedy was a member of the Australian golf team that won the Tasman Cup five times between 1977 and 1989.
 At the Espirito Santo Trophy with the Australian team, Kennedy won gold in 1978 and silver at the following event in 1980.
 As a Commonwealth Trophy player for Australia from 1979 to 1991, Kennedy and her team won the 1983 event.
 During this time period, Kennedy and her team were second in 1979 and 1987 while also placing third in 1991.

 Kennedy said in 1986 that she considered turning professional after completing her university studies, but never enjoyed the lifestyle on tour and remained an amateur.

 Kennedy ended her golf career in 1993 while working in workers' compensation.